ryandem1/new-cat-drop-notifier/README.md

 # New Cat Drop Notifier
 Notifier that can send a text message when the Oregon Humane Society drops a new batch of cats available for adoption.
+Here, currently in Oregon, it is difficult to find a younger cat for adoption.
+I am intent on finding a cat the same age as my current cat.
+This is so I don't have to just refresh the site constantly; this is the example of "spending 5 hours automating a manual process that took less than 5 seconds".

 This was designed to be run on a schedule from a Google Cloud Run job.
 It uses a bucket in Google Cloud Storage to persist a list of cats between runs to identify if there are new cats.